fchamroukhi/mixRHLP_py/README.md

 For using this code you need to install python.
 Also we recomand to install anaconda from: [https://www.anaconda.com/download/] that contains a set of usefull data science python packages.
-One of the important packages that we use in our code are:
+The packages that we use in our code are:
 1) NumPy [http://www.numpy.org/]
 2) Scikit-Learn [http://scikit-learn.org/stable/]
 3) matplotlib [https://matplotlib.org/]